 - Think long-term.
-The best long-term approach for investing in the S&P/TSX Composite Index is to buy and hold.
+The best long-term approach for investing is to buy and hold.
 A buy-and-hold strategy should be limited to investing during bull markets, as bear markets lead to big losses.

 3. Choose a platform to invest with

-There are a variety of platforms you can use to put your money into the S&P/TSX Composite index.
+There are a variety of platforms you can use to put your money into the S&P/TSX Composite.
 Here’s our review of the best options available:

 - Robo advisors.
 Robo advisors use algorithms to execute trades automatically, keeping transaction costs down and providing an easy-to-use investment option.
 Some robo advisors will also let you discuss investment strategy with an actual person to craft your automated strategy for a better chance at making gains.
 Just keep in mind that robo advisors don’t offer the same level of investment guidance that dedicated financial advisors do.

 - Financial advisors.
-Financial advisors offer the immersive level of investment advice.
+Financial advisors offer an immersive level of investment advice.
 They’ll work with you to set financial goals, explain the different investment options available to you, and help you build an investment plan that fits with your goals.
 The catch is that financial advisors charge a premium for their services, so you need to consider whether this is a justifiable expense.
-Considering that investing in the S&P/TSX Composite Index is fairly simple, a financial advisor isn’t a must in this case.
+Considering that investing in an index is fairly simple nowadays, a financial advisor isn’t a must in this case.

 What should I do now?